machine mastery

 2. Fresh Espresso with Crema

-• Not too old (crema dissipates after 30 seconds)
+• Not too old (crema fades after a minute)

 3. Prepared Cup